FRCTeam159/FRCGazebo/README.md

 $ git clone https://github.com/FRCTeam159/FRCGazebo

 <h3> configure a "bash" environment to use the libraries, models and other utilities provided</h3>
-   Create a ".bashrc" file (text) in your home directory that contains environment variables etc. that will allow you to more easilly access the models and plugins provided by this project.
+   Create a ".bashrc" file (text) in your home directory that contains environment variables etc. that will allow you to more easilly access the models and plugins provided by this project (an example .bashrc file is provided in the "docs" directory)
 <pre>
-example:
 export MY_GAZEBO=/c/Users/Alpiner/Robotics/FRCTeam159Repos/FRCGazebo
 export GAZEBO_LIBRARY=/c/Users/Alpiner/miniconda3/Library
 export GAZEBO_TOOLS=$GAZEBO_LIBRARY/share/gazebo-11